-A beautiful floral wreath with a chalkboard is just perfect to leave a Halloween message for every single day of the October month.
-The idea will actually make your kids curious to read a new message written on the chalkboard every morning.
-The supply and tools you required to create it include a styrofoam wreath, a mini chalkboard, red flowers, 4 black spider web tulle, black glimmer tulle, black paint, paint brush and a hot glue gun.
+A beautiful floral wreath with a chalkboard is just perfect to leave a Halloween message for every single day of October month.
+The idea will actually make your kids curious to read a new message written on the chalkboard every morning and you can also show off your creativity.
 To know how to craft it, follow the procedure here.

 Halloween celebration is no fun without skulls and skeletons.
 The cute, small skeleton on a wreath is a fun idea to celebrate Halloween.
-The DIY wreath requires cardboard, mini skeleton, few ribbons, artificial ravens, metal wire, hot glue gun and intermediate DIY skills.
+This DIY Halloween wreath for the front door requires a few supplies but turns out to be amazing!
 If you like the wreath idea, collect the building material and get crafting following the design shown in the picture below.

 Square Halloween burlap wreath